Welcome to our Wellbeing Page

 Wellbeing underpins our ethos here at Chiddingstone School and enables an inclusive approach to all pupils.
 We actively encourage our children to identify and talk about their feelings and children know where they can go for support.

-Wellbeing forms a part of our Inclusion at Chiddingstone School and is overseen by Mrs Durrant our Inclusion Leader who works closely with Mrs McCarthy.
+Wellbeing forms a part of our Inclusion at Chiddingstone School and is overseen by Mrs Durrant our Inclusion Leader and Senior Mental Health Lead, who works closely with Mrs McCarthy, our designated Wellbeing Mentor.

-Our designated Wellbeing Mentor, Mrs McCarthy works closely with the Senior Leadership Team and class teachers to identify children who may require additional support with reasons ranging from anxiety and low self-esteem through to parental loss and separation.
-Mrs McCarthy has studied at Place2Be, the leading charity supporting children's mental health in education.
+Our designated Wellbeing Mentor works closely with the Senior Leadership Team and class teachers to identify children who may require additional support with reasons ranging from anxiety and low self-esteem through to parental loss and separation.
 Mentoring sessions provide opportunities for children to explore their feelings through conversation, activities and play.
 Impact is evidenced by the child's ability to engage positively in all areas of school life.

 Wellbeing Act of Worship